Glowtini

-The Glowtini is a cocktail inspired by the Year of a Million Dreams celebration at Walt Disney World Resort, and some Disneyland Resort locations.
+The Glowtini is a cocktail inspired by the Year of a Million Dreams celebration at Walt Disney World Resort and some Disneyland Resort locations.
 The Glowtini is served at restaurants all over Disney World.

-It consists of Skyy Citrus Vodka, Blue Curacao, peach schnapps, and Sweet-N-Sour and pineapple juice.
+It consists of Skyy Citrus Vodka, Blue Curacao, peach schnapps, Sweet-N-Sour, and pineapple juice.
 It is garnished with a souvenir glow cube.
 The glow cube "ice cubes" are made of clear plastic and feature LEDs that flash and blink once a button is activated.

 The Glowtini is the winner of the 2008 Cheers Awards for Beverage Excellence in the category of Best Chain Signature Drink.
 Winners are selected by a judging panel composed of leading beverage professionals and members of the Cheers Beverage Conference team.